varun-doshi/modc/README.md

 ⬜ Generator Element </br>
 ⬜ Order of an Element </br>

-Check the `tests` folder to understand how to use
+Check the `tests` folder to understand how to use. </br>
+Check `mersenne_test.rs` file to see implementation of Mersenne Prime Field using modc.